HuichunChien/Getting-and-Cleaning-Data/CodeBook.md

 ### Explanation of each file

 * `features.txt`: Names of the 561 features.
-* `activity_labels.txt`: Names and IDs for each of the 6 activities.
+* `train_y`: IDs for each of the 6 activities, 1:6, for training data.
+The mapped names are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 * `X_train.txt`: 7352 observations of the 561 features, for 21 of the 30 volunteers.
 * `subject_train.txt`: A vector of 7352 integers, denoting the ID of the volunteer related to each of the observations in `X_train.txt`.